Energy Policy & Costs

 📋 "Full Cost Recovery" — What It Means for You

-Under Massachusetts law (Section 83C), offshore wind power purchase agreements include "full cost recovery" provisions.
+Under Massachusetts law (Section 83C, Ch.
+169, Acts of 2008 as amended by Ch.
+188, Acts of 2016), offshore wind power purchase agreements include "full cost recovery" provisions.
 Utilities can pass 100% of contract costs to ratepayers.
-Developers — foreign companies like Spain's Iberdrola and Denmark's Copenhagen Infrastructure Partners — are guaranteed revenue.
+Developers are guaranteed revenue.
 If costs increase, if turbines fail, if contracts need renegotiation: ratepayers absorb every dollar.
 Utilities collect a guaranteed 2.75% margin.
 The risk sits entirely with Massachusetts households.

 The Mandate Stack — Policy Decisions Driving Your Bill